 - Birth mother expenses, even though legal, are not considered a “qualified adoption expense” under the Adoption Tax Credit.

 - Chances are good that if you are adopting an infant domestically or adopting internationally you will have more expenses than the amount of credit allowed under the Adoption Tax Credit.
 If you are uncertain whether a certain expense would be a “qualified adoption expense” don’t include it.
 Stick with the bigger and clearer expenses first.

 - Put all documentation for the Adoption Tax Credit in a safe place and keep them for 7 years in case the IRS decided to audit your returns or in case the Adoption Tax Credit become refundable again in the future.

 - Make good copies of all your originals.
 This is especially true for foreign documents because these may fade quickly and become illegible within a few years.

 - Make sure to change the name on your child’s social security card when the adoption is final so that it matches the new name for the child on the adoption decree.

-- Don’t automatically assume that your tax preparer will know about the Adoption Tax Credit, and if they tell you something that conflicts with information in the Creating a Family Adoption Tax Credit section or the Creating a Family Adoption Tax Credit radio show , ask questions and send them the link to that show.
-Before you agree to pay your tax preparer a “research fee”, ask the tax preparer to read fully the Instructions to IRS Form 8839, because most questions are answered there.
+- Don’t automatically assume that your tax preparer will know about the Adoption Tax Credit!
+If they tell you something that conflicts with information in the CreatingaFamily.org Adoption Tax Credit Headquarters or the most current CreatingaFamily.org Adoption Tax Credit podcast, ask questions and send them the link to the podcast.
+Before you agree to pay your them a “research fee,” ask the tax preparer to read fully the Instructions to IRS Form 8839, because most questions are answered there.
 Keep in mind that if your tax preparer appears clueless on the Adoption Tax Credit, you can use a knowledgeable tax preparer located in another state if they work remotely, which many do.